With Confidence: 2016–17: Hopeless Records and Better Weather

 On 4 January 2016 the band announced they had signed to American independent record label Hopeless Records.
 They coincided this news with new single and music video "We'll Be Okay".
 Following this the band announced an Australian headline tour set to take place in April, with support from Harbours.
 On 5 April they released their new single "Keeper" along with the announcement that their debut album Better Weather was going to be released on 17 June worldwide.
 Following their Australian headline tour, the band travelled to Japan to tour with The Wonder Years, ROAM & Cautioners.
 Directly after the Japanese tour, With Confidence travelled to the UK to support As It Is alongside American band Jule Vera.
 After the UK tour the band voyaged across to the US to appear on the entirety of the Vans Warped Tour.

 On 21 July, the band released a music video for their Harry Potter-referencing song "Voldemort".
 Bassist Jayden Seeley said at the time that "“’Fear of a name only increases fear of the thing itself.’
 Voldemort is my personification of mental illness and this song is a big, happy and carefree fuck you to Voldemort.“" On 17 October, the band announced they were releasing two new versions of the songs.
 One would be an acoustic version and the other features John Floreani of Trophy Eyes.
 The songs were released on 18 October.

 Upon returning to Australia the band were on the road almost immediately again, supporting Motion City Soundtrack & 5 Seconds of Summer before heading out on their own album tour in October to celebrate the album that charted at #22 on the ARIA Charts.
 In December, it was announced they would be a part of Kerrang!'s American Superhits Green Day Tribute CD, covering "Wake Me Up When September Ends".

 In February 2017, the band headlined a tour in the UK and Europe, with support from Milestones, Broadside, and Safe To Say.
 In April, they embarked on tour in the US to support State Champs, along with Don Broco and Against the Current.
 In May, they returned to the UK for a co-headlining tour with Set It Off.

 In November 2017, the band put out a statement that they had parted ways with lead guitarist, Luke Rockets, after alleged sexual misconduct.

 The band subsequently dropped the remaining dates of their US tour.
-Shortly after Rockets was fired from the band, frontman Jayden Seeley responded to allegations that were made against him, as well.
-Following these allegations, the band announced that they would be taking "a step back" from touring.